yifeixie3/yifeixie3.github.io/_pages/Bio.md

 Service
 ======
-* Serving as the editor of the WeChat official account "Operations Research China Society (运筹OR帷幄)".
+* Serving as the editor of the community "[Operations Research China Society (运筹OR帷幄)](https://www.youtube.com/channel/UCytqifJRR_OCOkpq-FYO3YA)".

   This aims to become the largest Chinese online community for operational research globally.
 It is currently operated by more than 60 OR-related PhD students, professors, and industry practitioners worldwide.